 Dividing Lines: A History of Segregation in Kansas City

-Download the new Dividing Lines app on Android or iOS and journey through the history of segregation in the Kansas City metro, primarily through its real estate.
-The tour is designed so that you can safely drive through the city at your own pace while hearing stories about each area you travel through.
+This Dividing Lines tour is designed so that you can safely drive through the city at your own pace while hearing stories about each area you travel through.
+Download the Voice Map app on Android or iOS.

 Nathaniel Bozarth, ethnographer and host of the “Wide Ruled” podcast, narrates this 90-minute drive, bringing in interviews from several area students and notable city figures Sid Willens, Bill Tammeus, Mamie Hughes, and Margaret May.